Cedar Pocket Dam: Location and features

 The dam wall is 20 m high and 117 m long and holds back 735 ML of water when at full capacity.
 The surface area of the reservoir is 22 ha and the catchment area is 17.8 km2.
 The uncontrolled un-gated spillway has a discharge capacity of 1110 m3/s.
-The dam is managed by Seqwater.

 Recreation

 There is a scenic lookout at Cedar Pocket Dam, however, picnic facilities and public toilets are unavailable.